Fantom-foundation/go-opera/docker/README.md

 174
 ```

-* As soon as transaction included into block you will see new stake of both nodes:
+* As soon as transaction is included into a block you will see new balance of both node addresses:
 ```sh
 docker exec -i lachesis-node-1 /lachesis attach --exec "eth.getBalance(eth.coinbase)" http://localhost:18545
 docker exec -i lachesis-node-2 /lachesis attach --exec "eth.getBalance(eth.coinbase)" http://localhost:18545